PlanSnapper

 How to read the scale notation

-Floor plans are drawn at a reduced scale so the entire building fits on a sheet of paper.
-The scale is printed somewhere on the plan — usually in the title block or near the border — and tells you how distances on paper relate to real-world dimensions.
+Floor plans are drawn at a reduced scale so the entire building fits on a sheet of paper, this is what makes a plan a to-scale floor plan.
+The scale is printed somewhere on the plan, usually in the title block or near the border, and tells you how distances on paper relate to real-world dimensions.

 How dimension notation works